Draculinio/Kudamono/Readme.rm.txt

+06/30/2018 - 2

+I changed my approach, more than threading I am using subrocesses.
+The next problem that appeared is that the chromedriver is not closed when the program ended, so I had to see how to close subprocesses.
+DONE.

 06/30/2018

 Starting to work on my webdriver class, my biggest challenge now is to be able to run the driver on a thread and continue the operations